 Extent of Tree Pruning

-Finally, it is very important that the extent of pruning is calculated so as not to exceed the tolerance threshold of an individual tree.
+Finally, it is very important that tree surgeon calculates the extent of pruning, so as not to exceed the tolerance threshold of an individual tree.
 This depends on many factors.
 Some of these include tree age, mass to energy ratio, location, vigour, species, health and time of year.
 The time of year directly correlates with the reaction a tree will have to the pruning.
 The best time for most trees to be pruned in our temperate climate is mid-summer as their energy levels will usually be highest at this point, giving them a greater chance to compensate for the loss of potential energy.
 This directly contradicts the outdated belief that you should prune in the ‘dormant’ season, which is a period of gradually declining energy resources, culminating in the spring when bud break and the onset of growth massively stresses a tree.

 Why not Top a Tree?